JustinUrf/word-censor/whiteboard.md

 const text = "zoinks!, muppeteer, Biffaroni, loopdaloop The rest of these words are completely fine!"
 Expected output: "z------!, m--------, B--------, l----------, The rest of these words are completely fine1"

+Test #4,
+Describe: wordCensor();

+Test: "It should account for edge cases such as capitlizations, punctioation by filtering the input to have lowercase, no periods.
+code:
+const text = "Zoinks, !muppeteer!, BiFaRoNi, LOOPDALOOP" expected output : "z-----", m---------, b-------, l---------" side note : consider keeping the capitlizations, when returning the words censored, perhaps even keeping the capitlization...?

+let example = ["Car1", "Car2", "Car3"]

+forEach

+for (i=0; i <= textArray.length-1; i++);
+example[i]

+> specificity > capilizations, puncations,

+functionality censoring
+>turn string into astericks